oliversoeser/oliversoeser/README.md

 # Hey there :wave:

-I am a second-year undergraduate student at the University of Edinburgh, studying Computer Science and Mathematics (BSc Hons).
-In particular, I am interested in the use and application of mathematical concepts to computer programs.
-In addition, I have a passion for teaching mathematics, computer science, and more!
+I am an undergrad going into my third year at the University of Edinburgh, studying Computer Science and Mathematics.
+My main interests are in applying rigorous mathematical proof methods to computer programs.
+In addition, I have a passion for teaching mathematics and computer science!

-I am currently looking for internships in the summer of 2025.
-Find my CV [here](https://www.oliversoeser.com/pdf/cv.pdf).
+Currently, I am a Scientific Intern in the [Sammler Group](https://ist.ac.at/en/research/sammler-group/) at the Institute of Science and Technology Austria, working on higher-order concurrent separation logic in Lean.

 Check out my website: https://oliversoeser.com/